On This Day.

 Preferably not allowing the emotions to take over I was learning how to disengage and the power that comes from it is strong.
 Learning to let “issues” go even though valid feelings were attached seemed so enormously overwhelming at the onset.
 Like a tsunami those feelings washed over me and flooded my sense of well-being.
 But given time and space the issues and feelings attached would soon lose their seeming intense and relevant importance.

-Emotions would come over me fiercely fast and leave just as ruthlessly quick.
+Emotions would come over me ruthlessly fast and leave just as fiercely quick.
 My thoughts brought feelings that constantly waxed and waned like the moon’s phases.
 Yet this sense of rhythm strangely reassured me.
 It calmed me.